Fuck (band)

 Fuck is an American indie rock band, formed in Oakland, California in 1993.
 It consists of Timothy Prudhomme, Geoff Soule, Kyle Statham and Theodore Ellison.
 They have recorded for a number of labels including Matador Records and Homesleep Records of Italy.

 History

 Fuck was formed in Oakland, California in 1993.
 The members met while stuck in a police holding cell over the weekend, and wrote a few songs while in jail.
 They released a self-titled cassette called Fuck, and a single, MonkeyBeautyShotgun on their own imprint, Rhesus Records, in 1994.
 (The songs from the cassette would eventually find their way onto later releases.)
 They released their second full-length album, Pretty...Slow, in 1996.
 It was subsequently released on three different labels.
 Their third album, Baby Loves a Funny Bunny, was also released in 1996.

-Thet then signed to Matador Records, who released the albums Pardon My French in 1997 and Conduct in 1998.
+They then signed to Matador Records, who released the albums Pardon My French in 1997 and Conduct in 1998.
 According to Timothy Prudhomme, a Matador marketing director told them that they needed to change the band's name, but they refused.